davidcsterratt/davidcsterratt.github.io/pubs.md

   href="http://dx.doi.org/10.1002/dneu.22241">doi:10.1002/dneu.22241</a>.
 Preprint
   available at <a title="Abstract" href="http://arxiv.org/abs/1408.6132">arXiv:1408.6132</a>

-* Sterratt, D. C.,  Sorokina, O. and Armstrong,
-  J. D. (2014).
-‘Integration of rule-based models and compartmental models of neurons’.
-Presented to the Third International Workshop on Hybrid Systems Biology  Vienna, Austria, July 23-24, 2014 at the International Conference on  Computer-Aided Verification 2014.
-To be published in the proceedings; now available at <a title="Abstract" href="http://arxiv.org/abs/1411.4980">arXiv:1411.4980</a>

 * Willshaw, D. J., Sterratt, D. C. and Teriakidis, A. (2014).
 ‘Analysis of local and global topographic order in mouse retinocollicular maps’.
 Journal of Neuroscience 34:1791-1805. <a href="http://dx.doi.org/10.1523/JNEUROSCI.5602-12.2014">doi:10.1523/JNEUROSCI.5602-12.2014</a> <a href="http://www.jneurosci.org/content/34/5/1791.full.pdf+html">[PDF]</a>